 |Function||Elbow joint: Forearm flexion (in all positions)|

-The following video and article explore the anatomy of the brachialis muscle in greater detail.
+The following video gives an overview over the anatomy of the brachialis muscle.

 The coracobrachialis muscle also lies deep within the anterior compartment of the arm, in the same plane as the brachialis underneath the biceps brachii.